🌱 GrowHobart.com.au β€” Free Planting Guide

 Average first autumn frost: Early-to-mid May (can be April in low-lying areas)

-Just outside Hobart: If you're in a valley or low-lying area, expect frosts earlier in autumn and later in spring than central Hobart averages suggest.
-Higher ground is warmer overnight.
+Just outside Hobart: If you're in a valley or low-lying area, expect frosts earlier in autumn and later in spring.

 🌱 General Sowing Tips

-Start in greenhouse/propagator/propagator: Tomato, pumpkin, corn, broccoli, cabbage, cauliflower, celery, most flowers
+Start in lean-to/propagator: Tomato, pumpkin, corn, broccoli, cabbage, cauliflower, most flowers

-Succession sow (every 3–4 weeks for continuous harvest): Lettuce, carrots, beetroot, radish
+Succession sow every 3–4 weeks: Lettuce, carrots, beetroot

-Pollinator helpers: Catmint, Bee & Butterfly Mix near your tomatoes and corn will dramatically improve yields
+Pollinator helpers: Catmint, Bee & Butterfly Mix near tomatoes and corn will dramatically improve yields

-Verbena, Strawflower, Lettuce, Beetroot (deep pot), Cherry Tomato (grow bag / large pot), Herbs
+Verbena, Strawflower, Lettuce, Beetroot (deep pot), Cherry Tomato (grow bag), Potato (deep bag/bucket)

 Best in garden beds

-Pumpkin, Corn, Cabbage, Cauliflower, Broccoli, Pea (with trellis), Carrot, Parsnip, Catmint, Californian Poppy
+Pumpkin, Corn, Cabbage, Cauliflower, Broccoli, Pea (with trellis), Carrot, Parsnip, Catmint, Californian Poppy, Potato

 Part shade / tricky spots